huyng/tfnets/README.md

 But unlike other implementations, the major goal for this project is to promote and enable the concept of "reusable" tensorflow models by following a few guiding principles.

 What makes a tensorflow model "reusable" you ask?
-We think it's the following
+We think it's the following:

-#### The tenets of a "reusable" tensorflow model
+#### Tenets of a "reusable" tensorflow model

 * **Models should be pip installable.** Rationale: You shouldn't have to rework your entire project structure to try out a new model.
 Trying a new model should ideally just be two steps:  1) `pip install your.model` 2) `import your.model`